< Back Helpful Articles

 What's a HELOC?

-HELOCs usually come with a variable interest rate based on an index, which means that if the index rate goes up or down, the interest rate on your HELOC will adjust, too.
-ASB also provides a fixed rate option for our HELOCs so you can lock in a low fixed rate on a portion or all of your outstanding HELOC balance.
+A Home Equity Line of Credit, known as a HELOC, is a revolving line of credit based on your home’s equity and works similarly to a credit card but generally, at much lower rates.
+HELOCs usually have a variable interest rate based on an index, which means as the index goes up or down, so will the interest rate on your HELOC.
+As an alternative, ASB also offers an option to lock in a low fixed rate on a portion, or all of your outstanding balance.

 HELOC Pros